gomorpheus/morpheus-msdns-plugin/README.md

 ### Plugin API version 0.15.7

 ## Introduction
 This is the official Morpheus plugin for interacting with Microsoft DNS.
-This automates functions as it relates to automatically creating DNS Records and cleaning up DNS records both during workload provisioning and manual.
-It should be noted that if joining a VM to a Domain, this integration is not needed as the Domain joining typically auto creates a zone record.
-This was originally embedded into morpheus and is being extracted for easier maintenance
+This automates functions as it relates to automatically creating DNS Records and cleaning up DNS records both during workload provisioning and manually.
+It should be noted that if joining a Windows VM to an Active Directory Domain, this integration is not needed as the Domain joining typically auto creates a DNS record.
+This was originally embedded into Morpheus and is being extracted for easier maintenance.

 ### Building